 What does product group mean?

 Product group is the ESPR clustering concept for products that are similar enough in purpose, use, functional properties, and consumer perception to be regulated together.
-It is the term that lets ecodesign rules scale across families of products rather than being written one SKU at a time.
+It helps delegated acts scale across product families without pretending every item, model, or configuration is identical.

 Official definitions by source